Autism Jersey just feels like a community. Everybody’s welcoming, nobody is judgmental. Everyone’s got a real passion that they care

 Support for Parents

 A group of parents have got together to support each other.
-Led by Jane Renouf, they meet regularly for coffee mornings and weekend events, and in the school holidays they have meeting points twice a week.
+They meet regularly for coffee mornings and weekend events, and in the school holidays they have meeting points twice a week.

 This provides an invaluable friendship network for people who are facing similar issues.
-They have set up Autism Mums/Dads Jersey on Facebook to provide 24/7 support to each other.
+They have set up a closed support group on Facebook to provide 24/7 support to each other.